Vegetarian and Vegan Snack Ideas

 Advantages of plant-based nutrition

-Although plant-based eating has existed for thousands of years, in recent decades, choosing this type of diet is often based on many decisions: environmental, economic, animal welfare, health, and worker rights.
+Although plant-based eating has existed for thousands of years, in recent decades, choosing a plant-based diet is often based on many decisions: environmental, economic, animal welfare, health, and worker rights.

-Furthermore, from a health perspective, vegetarian and vegan snacks and styles of eating have been shown to decrease the risk of cardiovascular disease (the risk of a heart attack) and several cancers.
-In general, people tend to have better health outcomes than those whose diets are heavy on processed red meat and high-fat dairy.
+From a health perspective, vegetarian and vegan styles of eating have been shown to decrease the risk of cardiovascular disease (the risk of a heart attack) and several cancers.
+In general, people that are vegetarian or vegan tend to have better health outcomes than people whose diets are heavy on processed red meat and high-fat dairy.
 (Consumption of unprocessed meat and dairy from grass-fed animals is another topic.)

 Don’t fret!
-Vegetarian and vegan snacks are abundant and easy to prepare
+Vegetarian and Vegans snack ideas are abundant and easy to prepare

-In addition to plant-based eating styles becoming more popular, it is getting easier to find vegan and vegetarian designated food and snack items at the store.
-As a result, it can be not very clear for many people who want to convert from meat-based to a more plant-based diet to prepare their food on the go.
-It is effortless, not very time-intensive to make your treats, and usually requires very little cooking.
-A favorite vegetarian bite my whole family loves is homemade graham cracker squares (from Real Simple )
+- As plant-based eating styles have become more popular, it is getting easier to find vegan and vegetarian designated food and snack items at the store.
+However, it can be confusing for many people who want to convert from meat-based to a more plant-based diet to prepare their own snacks on the go.
+It is really easy, not very time-intensive to make your own snacks, and usually requires very little cooking.
+A favorite vegetarian snack my whole family loves is homemade graham cracker squares (from Real Simple )